Alternative Turning Chain – How to Crochet without Turning Chains – Stacked Single Crochet

 So, I started small.
 I first found a formula that will help those who just needed to understand how to get straight edges.
 Whether they are bulky or not, but at least they were straight.

-Then I figured out how to get those straight edges to be smooth also when crocheting single crochets and half double crochet stitches.
+Then I figured out how to get those straight edges to be smooth when crocheting single crochets and half double crochet stitches.

 I was on a roll.